Grzegorz Braun: Comments on the Jedwabne pogrom and Auschwitz gas chambers

 The director of the Auschwitz-Birkenau State Museum, Piotr Cywiński, strongly condemned Braun's actions and said that the museum had both filed a complaint with the prosecutor's office and a defamation lawsuit against Braun.
 Complaints with the prosecutor's office were also filed by the Left MP Anna Maria Żukowska, the Institute of National Remembrance, and the Pilecki Institute.
 Braun's actions were also condemned by the Israeli embassy in Poland, the US embassy in Poland, the United States Holocaust Memorial Museum, Prime Minister Donald Tusk, President Andrzej Duda, Minister of the Interior and Administration Tomasz Siemoniak, Minister of Foreign Affairs Radosław Sikorski, Minister for Equality Katarzyna Kotula, Deputy Marshal of the Sejm Monika Wielichowska, Deputy Marshal of the Senate Magdalena Biejat, former Prime Ministers Jarosław Kaczyński and Beata Szydło, MEP Krzysztof Śmiszek, MPs Marta Golbik, Paweł Kukiz, Dorota Marek, and Senator Anna Górska.
 Catholic archbishops Adrian Joseph Galbas of Warsaw, Józef Kupny of Wrocław, and Grzegorz Ryś of Łódź issued statements criticising Braun.
 The American Jewish Committee issued a statement saying that Braun's behaviour "exemplifies a dangerous normalization of hatred in public life".

 Interviewed on a podcast on 14 July, Braun again questioned the usage of gas chambers at Auschwitz, saying that "the hypothesis of their existence in this and a number of other places is a tenuous one, not based on facts verified according to the standards of historical and scientific practice."
 Two days later, the Senate issued a resolution condemning Braun's words and declaring them to be a violation of Polish law, adopted by acclamation.
 According to Marshal of the Senate Małgorzata Kidawa-Błońska, the resolution was supported by all parliamentary groups.

+In March 2026, the European Parliament voted to remove Braun's immunity so that he can face criminal charges in Poland in relation to Holocaust denial and other charges concerning his Auschwitz comments.

+On 25 August 2026, prosecutors from the Institute of National Remembrance in Kraków formally charged Braun with publicly denying Nazi crimes in connection with his July 2025 statements about the existence and use of gas chambers at Auschwitz-Birkenau.

+Iran

+In March 2026, after the assassination of Ali Khamenei, Braun signed a condolence book at Iran's embassy in Warsaw.